 Skip this next step if you want to keep your eve-ng instance on the internet.
 If you’re like me and don’t want to waste unnecessary public IPs for the eve-ng instance, let’s remove the external IP by clicking on the Compute Engine -> VM Instances section of the main menu, click on your eve-ng instance name, and click edit.
 Select the small pencil thingy next to your network interface, and change the external IP to none, and don’t forget to click save all the way at the bottom of the screen:

 Note how the IP Forwarding setting is off?!?
 I’m not sure if it’s a GCP bug or what, but this is normal.
 When you save your changes, you should still see IP forwarding enabled on your VM instance details page after scrolling down to Network Interfaces.
 You should now see no external IP address on your eve-ng instance, which is exactly what we want for now as it’s effectively walled off from most (but not all!) of the big bad internet.
 If you decide you want eve-ng back on the internet for whatever the reason, just put the external IP address back on, and you’re good to go.

 After completing all of the steps above, you will have an eve-ng instance running in GCP which can pass traffic to your homelab via a VTI tunnel using routes learned through BGP.
 In the near future, I’ll post more homelab things that you can build on this foundation here.
 Some of the things I’ve either done or plan on doing are as follows:

-- Link Cisco ISE in GCP eve-ng instance with the Active Directory Domain Controller in the condo, setup network gear to authenticate with AD credentials via TACACS
+- Link Cisco ISE in GCP eve-ng instance with the Active Directory Domain Controller in the condo, setup network gear to authenticate with AD credentials via TACACS or RADIUS

 - Use Cisco ISE to setup a wired and/or wireless captive portal guest network in the condo using RADUIS CoA (Done, see http://kd9cpb.com/aruba-captive-portal)